postworthy/postworthy/README.md

 #####UsersCollection References

 In both the web.config and the app.configs you will need to modify the UsersCollection setting to point to your UsersCollection file.
 You will also need to make sure that the process running your web application has both read and write access to this file.

+#####Streaming API

+If you chose to use the streaming service you will want to place your account information in the app.config file for the Postworthy.Tasks.Streaming project so that it can connect to the twitter stream.

 #####Memcached

 You will need to have a local memcached instance running on your development machine.
 Postworthy is a NoSQL project and Memcached allows for scalability as well as a speedy place to store frequently used data.
 By default Postworthy expects the memcached instance to be running local and be available on port 11211.

+If you use Couchbase make sure that you configure it to run as a Memcached server.